Early Childhood Education

 If you are looking for help to pay child care expenses, or if you need help figuring out how to care for and educate your young child, Child Care Works can help.
 For more information, call the Child Care Works helpline at 1-877-4-PA-KIDS.
 You can also find help and information at your local Early Learning Resource Center.

-We share the concern of parents the child care centers, group child care homes and family child care homes in Pennsylvania meet basic health and safety standards.
+We share the concern of parents that child care centers, group child care homes and family child care homes in Pennsylvania meet basic health and safety standards.
 Through our Certification Services Bureau, we certify and register child care facilities to make sure they meet these standards.

-Search for a child care provider
+Find a child care provider

 You can find child care providers near your home or workplace using the Online Child Care Provider Search database.